Iovance Biotherapeutics Inc. (IOVA) Stock Volatility: Beta and Market Fluctuations - The Dwinnex

 Ratios:

-Our analysis of IOVA’s different ratios will help us gain a deeper understanding of the company.
-For the most recent quarter (mrq), Quick Ratio is recorded 5.20 and its Current Ratio is at 5.20.
+To gain a deeper understanding of IOVA’s stock, we examine its different ratios.
+For the most recent quarter (mrq), Quick Ratio is recorded 7.30 and its Current Ratio is at 7.30.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades